cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment2/Homework_assignment2.md

 2. After this tree inference analysis finishes, transfer the resulting files back to your local computer.
 Include relevant details from the log file (e.g., the selected substitution model) to your report.

-Visualize the tree file using Figtree or any other tree visualization program (Geneious, Dendroscope, Icytree) For the Syndemis dataset, the outgroup should be jd4556_Dichelia_historionana, For the Hyles dataset, the outgroups should be HD23265_Deilephila_porcellus and HD23279_Deilephila_elpenor_elpenor.
+Visualize the tree file (.treefile) using Figtree or any other tree visualization program (Geneious, Dendroscope, Icytree)

+For the Syndemis dataset, the outgroup should be jd4556_Dichelia_historionana

+For the Hyles dataset, the outgroups should be HD23265_Deilephila_porcellus and HD23279_Deilephila_elpenor_elpenor

-Compare partitioned and non-partition datasets Topology may be very similar between the two types of analyes but bootstrap support may be different.
+Compare partitioned and non-partition datasets Topology may be very similar between the two types of analyses but bootstrap support may be different.